 Our entire school has responded and adapted quickly to the challenges brought about by the coronavirus pandemic.
 I am very proud of our faculty, staff, and students who showed incredible creativity and resilience as we shifted the semester to distance learning.
 We are currently developing innovative strategies for our scholarship, our research, our education, and our student experiences for the upcoming academic year.

 In addition, there is great passion and a sense of urgency among the faculty, staﬀ, students and alumni, many of whom are involved in leveraging their engineering and computer science expertise, capabilities, and community connections in the fight to end the COVID-19 crisis.

-Following the launch of the Boldly Buﬀalo Campaign for UB last April, we are excited to be in full fundraising mode in support of a new building that will provide a stimulating, collaborative learning environment for all of our undergraduate students under one roof.
-Our alums know well that we have never previously had dedicated space for undergraduates to build and collaborate within the SEAS footprint, and I am very excited about the plans to provide such space for the next generation of SEAS students.
+As. part of the Boldly Buﬀalo Campaign for UB, we are excited to be envisioning and planning for a new building that will provide a stimulating and collaborative learning environment for all of our undergraduate students.
+I am looking forward to working with our SEAS community and university partners to expand our influence through our new spaces on the next generation of SEAS students.
 I hope you will help us to make this a reality!